Slovak firm pays for Russian gas in euros, opens rouble account | Headlines

 Slovak state gas importer SPP has paid a bill for Russian natural gas in euros and has also opened a rouble account with Gazprombank, the company said on Friday, in effect accepting a payment scheme demanded by Moscow.
 The European Union's executive told member states this week they can keep buying Russian gas without breaching sanctions imposed on Russia over its invasion of Ukraine.

 Payments for Russian gas have become an issue since Moscow demanded that foreign buyers start paying in roubles, and Russia cut supplies to Poland and Bulgaria for refusing to do so.
-Russia is set to cut off supply to Finland on Saturday, Finnish gas wholesaler Gasum said.
+On Saturday, Russia is set to cut off supply to Finland.
 "We have paid in euros our commitment toward Gazprom," Prokypcak said in an interview on Slovak public television RTVS, which said that the payment was made on May 17, meeting a May 20 deadline.

 "It is in euros also because the bill itself was issued in euros by Gazprom.
 Following that, the money was sent to a Gazprom account and I have confirmation that the payment has been received," Prokypcak said.
 "Monetary conversion is underway that will be concluded by handing roubles to Gazprom, and following that, natural gas supplies continue," he added.

-Russian Deputy Prime Minister Alexander Novak said on Thursday that half of Russian gas producer Gazprom's 54 clients have opened accounts at Gazprombank.
-SPP is the main Slovak gas importer, supplying customers with 36 TWh last year, accounting for around 60% of the domestic market.
+Russian Deputy Prime Minister Alexander Novak said on Thursday that half of Gazprom clients have opened accounts at Gazprombank.
+SPP is the main Slovak gas importer, supplying 36 TWh last year, accounting for around 60% of the domestic market.
 It takes the vast majority of its gas supply from Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)